gbif/parsers/README.md

 ```
 For more information and details about the date parsing see the [Date Parsing Documentation](/assets/DateParsingDocumentation.md).

+//or ONLY use the provided hint to parse date.
+//If the provided date format failed, then stop and return failure
+ta = dateParser.parse("1980-1-0", DateFormatHint.YMD);

+//This function will try all date formats to parse date,
+//If failed with ambiguous warning, then FORCE using the provided date formats.
+ta = dateParser.parse("1980-1-0", new DateFormatHint[]{DateFormatHint.US_MDYZ});

 ## Policies
  * Built as Java 8 artifact